Pair Networks Blog Security Detect Malware on Your Website (Before It’s Too Late)

 Cleaning up malware requires you to diagnose, find, and root out the malware from your website.
 It may be hiding in one of your WordPress plugins or perhaps hitched a ride in through a software security vulnerability.
 If you’re confident in your troubleshooting skills and have the time, you can find and remove the troublesome malware.

-However, if you’re short on time or know-how, we offer malware packages that include full-site cleanup.
-Check them out here: https://www.pair.com/solutions/malware-and-security/
+However, if you’re short on time or know-how, we offer intrusion defense packages that include a full-site cleanup.
+Check them out here: https://www.pair.com/intrusion-defense/

 Preventing Malware in the Future

-If you want to stay ahead of malware, you should turn on our free malware scanning tool (or opt for one of our malware packages).
-Not only does it keep tabs on your files, but it also alerts you if anything suspicious appears.
+If you want to stay ahead of malware, you should turn on our free malware scanning tool (or opt for one of our Intrusion Defense packages).
+Not only does it keep tabs on your files, but it also alerts you if it detects malware (or anything that looks suspicious).

 We also highly recommend keeping your software, CMS, and add-ons up-to-date.
 Malware can easily slip in through software that’s not being maintained, so you should also keep tabs on the software you use.
 If the developers aren’t patching up the software’s security, it’s only a matter of time before the software becomes vulnerable.